kkayhan/hackaton_l2dci/README.md

 Confirm that the underlay network is set up correctly, and the leafs have reachability to the DCGWs.

 Hint: What is the next hop address that leaf11 follows to go to PE2 and vice versa?
-Hint: What is the next hop address that leaf21 follows to go to PE1 and vice versa?
+What is the next hop address that leaf21 follows to go to PE1 and vice versa?

 **Check the status of BGP neighbors**